 Small (1000-3000 capacity) shows: similar to their overseas shows, in that they don’t go crazy with lighting and effects.
 These are charming in their own way, more intimate and a great view of the band from anywhere in the venue, but are also the most difficult to get into.
 They only sell floor tickets in most cases for these (though there are exceptions).

 Large arena/stadium shows: they generally go all out with lights, smoke, pyrotechnics, and more.
-For these, they generally sell 3 ticket types, Super mosh’sh pit (floor “VIP”), mosh’sh pit (regular floor) and mosh’sh seat.
-Note that Super mosh’sh pit tickets are ONLY for The One members, and they are not resell-able.
-[How to become a The One member guide]
+For these, they generally sell 3 ticket types, SUPER Mosh’sh pit (floor “VIP”), Mosh’sh pit (regular floor) and Mosh’sh seat.
+Note that SUPER Mosh’sh pit tickets are ONLY for THE ONE members, and they are not resell-able.
+[THE ONE is the official membership for the band – How to become a THE ONE member guide]

 Festivals: Like festivals overseas, but even bigger!

-Also take into account things change from show to show or tour to tour.
-Remember that this is a general guide on how it usually works.
+Also remember that things change from show to show or tour to tour.
+This is a general guide on how it usually works.

 - Every BABYMETAL solo show in Japan will have a THE ONE lottery.